Why the Crimes?

 In hindsight, I was never connected to God, only religious in my younger days, going through the motions.
 With the power of God's love and grace missing in my life, those deadly sins were free to rule, affecting not only myself, but everyone around me, due in part to my feelings of rejection.

 "Choose this day whom you will serve..."
 (Jos.
 24:15a).

 I made one compulsive choice after the other beginning in adolescence, drinking my first beer at 14, and having sex at 16, which led to a party life in college.
 Though I worked to save for college, I made foolish choices instead of studying, making the grade and being responsible.
-I chose to run with the wrong crowd, join a fraternity, have sex, move out west, drop out of college in California, get addicted to drugs and join the Manson family.
+I chose to run with the wrong crowd, join a fraternity, have sex, move out west, drop out of college in California, get addicted to drugs and join the Manson family, while looking for acceptance.

 The crimes were simply a series of impulsive choices, while self-medicating.
 I was bouncing off the walls of my mind, totally disregarding the destruction I was causing my family, myself and others in society -- blatant selfishness.
 These rebellious choices drove me into a state of turmoil, death and depression, stuck in a self-destructive cycle.

 I had a choice to choose life or death.
 I chose death, which brought a curse on a multitude of innocent people.
 My choices caused all these effects.
 As a result, the pain of the crime and a seed of rebellion spread to new generations.

 "My people are destroyed because of lack of knowledge..."
 (Hos.
 4:6a).